rabbah/nimbella-cli/doc/nim.md

 <h3 id="nimbella-deployer-supported-runtimes-for-actions">Nimbella deployer supported runtimes for actions</h3>

 The Nimbella deployer determines the kind of runtime required for the action from the file suffix.
-In this example, the deployer uses the nodejs:default runtime, inferred from the file suffix _.js_.

-Nimbella supports the following runtimes:
+The follwing runtimes are supported:

-*   Nodejs for suffix _.js_
+*   Node.js for suffix _.js_
 *   Python for suffix _.py_
-*   Java for suffixes _.java_ and .jar.
+*   Java for suffixes _.java_ and _.jar_
 *   Swift suffix _.swift_
 *   PHP for suffix _.php_
 *   Go for suffix _.go_

 <h3 id="deploying-projects-incrementally">Deploying projects incrementally</h3>

-Instead of deploying your entire project each time you deploy, you can use incremental deployment to detect and deploy changes in the following:
+Instead of deploying your entire project each time you make a change to the file contents, you can use incremental deployment to detect and deploy changes in the following:

 *   Project structure
 *   Project content